Lathrotelinae

 Distribution

 Primarily pantropical, with strongest representation in the Indomalayan and Australasian regions.
 Specific records include southernmost Kyushu (Japan), Southeast Asia, and the Neotropics.
-Several undescribed are known from collections in the Indomalayan and Australasian regions.
+Several undescribed species are known from collections in the Indomalayan and Australasian regions.

 Diet